kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/tynkerannoyances.md

 If I unassign a project from a class, it no longer appears in the students classroom lesson area.
 No problem there.
 It still appears in my unassigned lessons area.
 I guess that makes sense.
 BUT the lesson progress shows that my student opened (well, actually it says completed 100%...boo) the project.
 This makes it appear that the student's work still appears somewhere, though it no longer exists

-One thing scrathJr does is automatically add the word remix to the name of a project.
+One thing ScratchJr does is automatically add the word remix to the name of a project.
 THat way I know I am not editing the original project, but a new version.

 ### Completed projects don't appear correctly